AAYUSHJ28/TELECOM-CHURN-PREDICTION/README.md

 Demographic and Service Details: Includes Gender, Senior Citizen, Partner, Dependents, PhoneService, etc.

 ## Output
-"*"Non-Churner: The customer is likely to stay with the company.
+* Non-Churner: The customer is likely to stay with the company.
 "*" Churner: The customer is likely to leave the company.

 ## Data and Model Details